 Career Development Opportunities

 Job Shadowing, Apprenticeships, and Internships gives students the opportunity to gain first-hand knowledge about the education and training required for various careers.
 Students gain exposure to the real world and the relevance of coursework in the classroom.
 Through this experience students learn about the skills needed to succeed in a careers that they may decide to pursue.
 Students leave high school better prepared for postsecondary education and the workforce.

 Guiflord County Schools sponsors an annual Career Fair in the fall of each school year.
-This year's fair will be held on November 16, 2010 at the Greensboro Special Events Center.
+This year's fair will be held in November at the Greensboro Special Events Center.
 Last year more than 1,500 students and family members attended the GCS Career Exploration Fair.
 The Career and Technical Education (CTE) departments hold the fair annually for middle and high school students to learn about possible career fields.
 Approximately 50 businesses, including NASCAR and CISCO, as well as several radio personalities and news anchors attended the interactive fair.
 Students have the opportunity to learn more about various careers in the medical, engineering, education, and many other career and technical fields.

 Many companies offer applicants the opportunity to apply on-line.
 Please explore the following website for applications:

 Most students under 18 years of age are required to apply for a work permit before they can begin work.
 Applicants must submit information on-line at the North Carolina Department of Labor website

 Student must obtain a job before going on-line to apply for a work permit.
 If you have questions, please see Mr. Smith.

 When you think about all those majors in college or careers you are preparing for do you ever wonder if you are making the right decision?
 What if you spend four years in college only to find out that you don't like "that" career or that you can't find a job in your career field.